Automattic/jetpack/readme.txt

 * Blocks: avoid layout issues when using the Image Compare block alongside older themes.
 * Forms: improve accessibility of the "Required" text used in form fields.
+* Publicize: avoid layout issues when displaying broken connections in the Publicize block toolbar.

 --------